pagopa/selfcare-common-frontend/README.md

 | PROPERTY_BLACKLIST | Array<string> | If the ip should be sent | ["$current_url", "$initial_referrer", "$referrer"] |
 | ADDITIONAL_PROPERTIES | {[key: string]: string} | An object containing a fixed set of properties to send every time, overridden if the actual event will report the same properties | {} |
 | ADDITIONAL_PROPERTIES_IMPORTANT | {[key: string]: string} | As ADDITIONAL_PROPERTIES, but these properties will take the precedence overriding events conflicting properties | {} |

+## Consent management
+This feature allows the automatic enabling of the [analytics feature](#analytics) only when the user accept to send that data.

+The tool used is [OneTrust](#https://www.onetrust.it/), and in order to be able to use it, you have:
+1. to put the [script](#https://about.gitlab.com/handbook/marketing/inbound-marketing/digital-experience/onetrust-cookie-consent/#implementation) tag obtained when registering to the service inside the head section of your index.html file.
+2. import the consentManagementConfigure.ts script inside your index.ts file (after the configuration of the common library)